ksun86/ML-Project/README.md

 ## 1. Introduction

-Fake news on social media has experienced a resurgence of interest due to the recent political climate and the growing concern around its negative effect.
-Not only does it provide a source of spam in our lives, but fake news also has the potential to manipulate public perception and awareness in a major way.
-The amount of disseminated information and the rapidity of its diffusion make it practically impossible to assess reliability in a timely manner, highlighting the need for automatic fake news detection systems.
-In that spirit, our project centers around building a fake news detect system for text content based on data collected from news articles.
+People are spending more time on social media nowadays.
+Therefore misleading information could cause serious problems.
+A lot of people are having a difficult time classifying all the information they receive, so an algorithm detecting fake news would be useful for many.

+The goal of this project is to create and compare models for accurate prediction of fake news datasets.
 We start with a brief description of the data set used in the development of this system and the metric we used to measure performance, followed by each of the various approaches and algorithms we implemented.

 ## 2.Data set and Basic idea